nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 These will need to change if you run the Application outside Docker.

-## 5) Create Financing Service Key
+## 6) Create Financing Service Key

-This section detials the process of generating the Financing Service Key.
+This section details the process of generating the Financing Service Key.

 This key will be used by the Financing service to fund the Applications transactions.